 1 John 1:5-7

-Evil is an act that in some way is void of good.
-It can be murder or a seemingly innocent white lie.
-While it’s hard to compare the 2, both lack a virtue of what we know to be good, regardless of the scale.
+But what about evil?
+Evil can technically be armed robbery or a seemingly innocent white lie.
+While it’s hard to compare the 2, both lack a visible degree virtue in what we know to be good.

-Darkness is a place where the light has not been let in.
-It can be a large, pitch-black room or that small space under your couch cushion.
-Both, to some degree are void of light yet if light were to be introduced, everything would change.
+If light were suddenly given prominence or become un-obstructed, everything would change.
 What was hidden would now be illuminated, visible, and dare I say exposed for the world to see.
 If there were something important tucked away there or something that needed to be thrown away, shedding light in that place is a very good thing.

 A common misconception about light and darkness is that they are somehow equal or polar opposite.
 This is not the case.
 Darkness cannot exist in the presence of light.
 Take a dark space, like mentioned previously, and introduce light and the darkness will be eliminated.
 You cannot introduce darkness to a lighted space.
 Only removing the light will allow darkness to exist, but only until the light comes back.
 Why is this significant?